-Eyelid Lift with Dr. Baljeet K. Purewal – Board-Certified Oculoplastic Surgeon in New Jersey
+Eyelid Lift with Dr. Baljeet K. Purewal – Board-Certified Oculoplastic Surgeon

 Of all our facial features, the eyes offer the most insight as to how we are feeling.
 They communicate to others whether we are tired, sad or full of joy.
 Unfortunately, our eyes are one of the first areas of the face to begin developing the telltale signs associated with aging.
-At Fresh Face & Eye in Chatham, New Jersey, Cosmetic Eyelid Surgery Specialist Dr. Baljeet K. Purewal performs upper and lower eyelid lifts (aka upper and lower blepharoplasty or eyelid surgery) to rejuvenate eyes that are showing the signs associated with the aging process.
+At Fresh Face & Eye, Cosmetic Eyelid Surgery Specialist Dr. Baljeet K. Purewal performs upper and lower eyelid lifts (aka upper and lower blepharoplasty or eyelid surgery) to rejuvenate eyes that are showing the signs associated with the aging process.
 Dr. Purewal is also a non-surgical facial rejuvenation specialist, Oculoplastics and Reconstructive Surgeon.

 What Is An Eyelid Lift?